-What is the Local Control and Accountability Plan (LCAP)?
+Local Control Accountability Plan (LCAP)

 California uses the Local Control Funding Formula (LCFF) to determine how schools are funded.
 Districts determine how to spend funds to best meet students’ needs; involvement and input from teachers, staff, administrators, parents, students, and community members is required in making decisions about how funds are spent.
 The final plan for achieving goals and spending funds is the Local Control and Accountability Plan.